justaman045/portfolio/content/posts/Intro-To-Loops.md

 ---
 title: Intro To Loops
 publishedDate: "2022-08-07"
+lastUpdatedDate: "2023-12-09"
 tags: ["programming", "tutorial"]
 status: "published"
 type: Post
-# summary: In this article we'll see about Introduction to Loops in prgraming language
+description: In this article we'll see about Introduction to Loops in prgraming language
 ---

-# Intro To Loops

 In general Computer, Programs are executed sequentially.
 It will execute the first line then the second line than the third line and so on.